 3. Don’t leave room for junk food

 Junk foods can slip into our diet when we are caught unprepared and need a quick fix.
-When hunger calls, always have something healthy and nourishing to offer so that the sneaky drive-thru and takeaway temptations don’t seem so shiny after a long day.
+When hunger calls, always have something healthy and nourishing to offer.
+That way, the sneaky drive-thru and takeaway temptations don’t seem so shiny after a long day.
 Stash frozen vegetables, canned fish and microwavable rice for speedy low-cost meals that you can whip up even after a late soccer game.
-Be armed with healthy snacks when kids are nagging for nibbles and be firm about the options you offer – the family-pack chips and Tim Tams are no longer on the menu!
+Be armed with healthy snacks when kids are nagging for nibbles and be firm about the options you offer.
+The family-pack chips and Tim Tams are no longer on the menu!
 Read this article for some nourishing, hunger-busting snacks ideas!

 4. Go DIY for their favourites

 Whether it’s mac’n’cheese, chicken nuggets, fish’n’chips or even pizza, make homemade versions to bulk up the nutrients and save you dollars.
 For example, make home-style fish’n’chips by crumbing fish to bake or panfry and serve with a side of oven-baked sweet potato wedges.
-Homemade versions are free of the additives and preservatives that are in commercial products – plus you have full control over what goes in (and what doesn’t!).
-Work towards adding more veggies into these favourites, such as grating carrot and zucchini into nachos and get the kids to use colourful veggies as toppings for a rainbow pizza.
+Homemade versions are free of the additives and preservatives that are in commercial products.
+Plus you have full control over what goes in (and what doesn’t!).
+Work towards adding more veggies into these favourites, too.
+You could grate carrot and zucchini into nachos or get the kids to use colourful veggies as toppings for a rainbow pizza.

 5. Brace yourself for sticky situations

 At the end of the day, it’s important to ensure whatever changes you make to wean your kids off junk food are sustainable for you and your family.
-Children are surprisingly observant of what adults are eating and doing (especially parents), which means that the best results are seen when the whole family gets on board and adopts healthier habits together.
+Children are surprisingly observant of what adults are eating and doing (especially parents).
+So, the best results are seen when the whole family gets on board and adopts healthier habits together.
 Walk your talk and show them that healthy eating is doable, applies to everyone and isn’t about deprivation or “boring” foods – so make healthy the norm AND fun for kids.